truenas/documentation/content/TrueCommand/Administration/Settings/_index.md

 Click **GET A LICENSE** to open a new browser tab to purchase a TrueCommand license.
 You can also contact iXsystems to upgrade the current license.

-After you purchase or upgrade the license, you must upload the new license to TrueCommand.
+After you upgrade or purchase a new license, you must upload it to TrueCommand.
 Click **Browse…** to open a file browser on your local system.
 Select the new license file to upload and click **UPLOAD LICENSE** to apply the new license to TrueCommand.
 {{< /tab >}}